ab/jekyll-theme-tufte/page/tufte-css.md

 One of the most distinctive features of Tufte's style is his extensive use of sidenotes.{% sidenote 'extensive-use-of-sidenotes' 'This is a sidenote.' %} Sidenotes are like footnotes, except they don't force the reader to jump their eye to the bottom of the page, but instead display off to the side in the margin.
 Perhaps you have noticed their use in this document already.
 You are very astute.

 Sidenotes are a great example of the web not being like print.
-On sufficiently large viewports, Tufte CSS uses the margin for sidenotes, margin notes, and small figures.
-On smaller viewports, elements that would go in the margin are hidden until the user toggles them into view.
-The goal is to present related but not necessary information such as asides or citations *as close as possible* to the text that references them.
+On sufficiently large viewports, Tufte CSS uses the margin for sidenotes, margin notes, and small figures. ~~On smaller viewports, elements that would go in the margin are hidden until the user toggles them into view.~~ {% sidenote 'toggles' '<em>jekyll-theme-tufte</em> displays notes by default, even on narrow viewports.
+They can still be collapsed by clicking on the toggle.' %} The goal is to present related but not necessary information such as asides or citations *as close as possible* to the text that references them.
 At the same time, this secondary information should stay out of the way of the eye, not interfering with the progression of ideas in the main text.

 Sidenotes consist of two elements: a superscript reference number that goes inline with the text, and a sidenote with content.
 To add the former, just put a label and dummy checkbox into the text where you want the reference to go, like so: